hslrock/Base_line_code/README.md

  *Runtime could close if no activity, and your data will be lost so save model and download just in case during training *directly reading whole images from drive sometimes cause unknown error, better upload zip files into google drive, and unzip to hosted'save_data' path, for details follow the code of unzipping in ColabMethond.ipynb

-## TO DO ("message to myself or hoesung")

-Include Baseline accuracy